andrewrjohn/blazor-tailwind/README.md

   dotnet test
 ```

 _Included are two test examples: `CounterTest.razor` and `CounterTest.cs`.
 Both accomplish the same thing, but do it in a slightly different manner.
-Read more about differences trade-offs [here](https://bunit.dev/docs/getting-started/writing-tests.html#write-tests-in-cs-or-razor-files)._
+Read more about the differences [here](https://bunit.dev/docs/getting-started/writing-tests.html#write-tests-in-cs-or-razor-files)._

 ## Documentation